meteor-vue/guide/README.md

 $ meteor
 ```

-If you want to use this version of Vue which suport Vue-based Tracker in your app, you have to:
+If you want to use this version of Vue which supports Vue-based Tracker in your app, you have to:
 * add to `package.json` dependencies `"vue": "git://github.com/meteor-vue/vue.git#meteor"` (see [#4652](https://github.com/vuejs/vue/pull/4652))
 * add `https://github.com/meteor-vue/tracker.git` as a [git submodule](https://git-scm.com/docs/git-submodule) to `packages/tracker` (see [#47](https://github.com/meteor/meteor-feature-requests/issues/47)):